 and various others made up the balance).
 A fair number of high government officials came from Kazakhstan, but

-heavily irrigated in Soviet times in order to grow large amounts of cotton.
-That was probably a good plan, except
+irrigated in Soviet times in order to grow a lot of cotton.
+That was probably a good plan, except that most

-that most of the water came from the Aral Sea,
+of the water came from the Aral Sea, which has

 damage in the area.
 (Before you place too much blame on the Communists for this, it's worth noting that

 independent Uzkbekistan has done nothing to stop the deterioration.)